Trees in Coalgebra from Generalized Reachability: Preliminaries

-\begin{example} \begin{enumerate} \item $\Set$ has an $(\Epi,\Mono)$-factorization system. \item Every category $\C$ has an $(\Iso,\Mor)$-factorization system, which is not proper in general. \item If $F\colon \C\to \C$ preserves $\M$, then every\footnote{Note that this includes non-proper factorization systems; earlier proofs, e.g.\ by Kurz~\cite[1.3.5-1.3.7]{kurzPhd}, impose restrictions on $\E$ and $\M$.} $(\E,\M)$-factorization system of $\C$ lifts to $F$-coalgebras~\cite{Wissmann22}.
-Preservation of $\M$ by $F$ means that $Fm\in \M$ for every $\M$.
-The result is that $\Coalg(F)$ has an $(\liftfactsys{\E}{F},\liftfactsys{\M}{F})$-factorization system, where $\liftfactsys{\E}{F}$ is the class of those $F$-coalgebra morphisms $h\colon (C,c)\to (D,d)$ for which $h \in \E$ (and analogously for $\liftfactsys{\M}{F}$). \bknote{} \end{enumerate} \end{example} \begin{remark} Factorization systems have cancellation properties similar to those satisfied by monomorphisms and epimorphisms.
-For instance, if a composite $g\circ f$ is in $\M$ and $g$ is in $\M$, then $f$ is in $\M$ too~\cite[Prop.\ 14.9(1)]{joyofcats} (in the case of properness, the assumption $g\in \M$ can be dropped). \end{remark} \begin{definition} We refer to the pullback of an $\M$-morphism along an $\M$-morphism as a (binary) \emph{$\M$-intersection}. \bknote{} \end{definition} \begin{example} If $\M$ is a class of monomorphisms in $\Set$, then an $\M$-intersection is an intersection of subobjects in the usual sense.
-If $\M=\Mor$, i.e.\ $\M$ is the class of all morphisms in $\C$, then an $\M$-intersection is a (general) pullback in $\C$. \end{example} \begin{example} Pointed $F$-coalgebras also have $\M$-intersections under mild conditions: if the base category $\C$ has $\M$-intersections and if $F$ preserves them weakly (i.e. it maps pullback squares of $\M$-morphisms to weak pullback squares), then $\Coalg[I](F)$ has pullbacks of $\liftfactsys{\M}{F}$-morphisms. \begin{enumerate} \item For $\C=\Set$ and $\M\subseteq \Mono$, every functor $\Set\to\Set$ preserves binary intersections up to redefinition of $F\emptyset$~\cite{trnkova71,AT90,Barr93} (see~\cite{wmkd20reachability} for a survey).
+\begin{rem} Factorization systems have cancellation and stability properties similar to those satisfied by monomorphisms and epimorphisms.
+For instance, if a composite $g\cdot f$ is in $\M$ and $g$ is in $\M$, then $f$ is in $\M$, too~\cite[Prop.~14.9(1)]{joyofcats} (in the case of properness, the assumption $g\in \M$ can be dropped).
+Furthermore, $\M$-morphisms are stable under pullback~\cite[Prop.~14.15(2)]{joyofcats}. \end{rem} \begin{defi} We refer to the pullback of an $\M$-morphism along an $\M$-morphism as a (binary) \emph{$\M$-intersection}. \end{defi} \begin{exa} If $\M$ is a class of monomorphisms in $\Set$, then an $\M$-intersection is an intersection of subobjects in the usual sense.
+If $\M=\Mor$, \ie $\M$ is the class of all morphisms in $\C$, then an $\M$-intersection is a (general) pullback in $\C$. \end{exa} \begin{exa} Pointed $F$-coalgebras also have $\M$-intersections under mild conditions: if the base category $\C$ has $\M$-intersections and if $F$ preserves them weakly (\ie it maps pullback squares of $\M$-morphisms to weak pullback squares), then $\Coalg[I](F)$ has pullbacks of $\liftfactsys{\M}{F}$-morphisms. \begin{enumerate} \item For $\C=\Set$ and $\M\subseteq \Mono$, every functor $\Set\to\Set$ preserves binary intersections up to redefinition of $F\emptyset$~\cite{trnkova71,AT90,Barr93} (see~\cite{wmkd20reachability} for a survey).
 This redefinition leaves $\Coalg[I](F)$ untouched, because there is at most one pointed coalgebra on $\emptyset$ (and none if $I\neq \emptyset$).

-\item For $\C=\Set$ and $\M=\Mor$, preservation of $\M$-intersections is the same as weak preservation of pullbacks.
-This criterion is studied at length in the coalgebraic literature~\cite{Gumm2005}, as this is the standard sufficient condition for coalgebraic bisimilarity and coalgebraic behavioural equivalence to coincide. \end{enumerate} \end{example}
+\item For $\C=\Set$ and $\M=\Mor$, this preservation condition boils down to the weak preservation of pullbacks.
+This criterion is studied at length in the coalgebraic literature~\cite{Gumm2005}, as this is the standard sufficient condition for coalgebraic bisimilarity and coalgebraic behavioural equivalence to coincide. \end{enumerate} \end{exa}